geraldnilles/Chromecast-Server/docs/ipc_protocol.markdown

 * Stop a Daemon

-Kill one of the Daemon processes
+Kill the daemon process sepecified by the "process" field.
+Keep in mind that the Command Center will auto-start all processes that have stopped.
+Therefore, all stopped daemons will automaticaly restart.
+If the process field is "all", all daemons will be killed and restarted.

 	"cmd":"kill",
 	"process":"<name of process>"

 * Fetch Movies

-Fetches the list of movies from the database
+Fetches the list of movies from the database.

 	"cmd":"fetch",
 	"type":"movies",

+The response will populate the "data" field will a list of Movie dictionaries.

 * Fetch TV